gilbert-jch/hnm4lcp/README.md

-The results of the codes `Hnm4lcp` (if `hnm4lcp == true`), Pathlcp (if `pathlcp == true`) and LCPsolve (if `lcpsolve == true`) are given, hence depending on the values of the optional logical variables 'hnm4lcp', 'pathlcp' and 'lcpsolve'.
+The results of the codes `Hnm4lcp` (if `hnm4lcp == true`), Pathlcp (if `pathlcp == true`) and LCPsolve (if `lcpsolve == true`) are given, hence depending on the values of the optional logical variables `hnm4lcp`, `pathlcp` and `lcpsolve`.
 Of course, if the results of Pathlcp and LCPsolve are required, these pieces of software must have been installed.
 At the time this text was written, these pieces of software were available at the addresses